 Adding to the aforementioned mixed-method approach, additional inputs that come from qualitative studies should be incorporated in the decision-analytic model and its sensitivity analysis (O’Leary et al., 2022).
 Thus, a complete stimulation model can provide a context-specific output to inform the decision-making and implementation strategies.
 In addition, some additional analysis can be performed to discover equity issues by comparing subgroups in the population, referred to as distributional cost-effectiveness analysis (O’Leary et al., 2022).

 Sensitivity analysis is used to handle the uncertainty in health economic models.
-It serves two main purposes: to estimate how importance a particular parameter is in the analysis and to evaluate how the results change when adjusting the parameters and some assumptions.
+It serves two main purposes: to estimate how important a particular parameter is in the analysis and to evaluate how the results change when adjusting the parameters and some assumptions.
 Consequently, the model aims to reflect context-specific parameters and outputs that should be used to inform the decision-making process.

 Application of Economic Evaluation in Public Health – The U.S.